brenno263/com-s-413-liveness-analysis/README.md

 - For a change adding functionality, `feat/<descriptive-name>`, and label as feature.
 - For a change not adding functionality, `fix/<descriptive-name>`, and label as a fix.

 Then, create a branch for the issue and start working.
-When you've finished, open a pull request.
+When you've finished, open a pull request for review, or just merge it in if you're confident.
-The pull request needs at least one approval from another contributor before it can be merged in.